Equality, Equity, Diversity and Inclusion

 - Foster good relations across all characteristics - between people who share a protected characteristic and people who do not share it.

 Our School has a wonderfully diverse community and welcomes and values everyone, whatever their ability, ethnicity, religion, gender, sexuality or background.
 As an infant school, we believe we have a vital role in combating discrimination and promoting fairness, justice and equality through our teaching and in the role models we offer.
 We teach the children to be responsible citizens and positive representatives of the United Kingdom within the wider world.
 Children are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
 We promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 As part of the ‘Community’ thread of our vision, we are currently working on a project that focuses on EEDI, Equality, Equity, Diversity and Inclusion, with the governors, staff, children and community, see here.
 Our aim is to strengthen the knowledge and improve the curriculum to reflect these 4 areas so that all feel respected, listened to and equal members of our school community.

-EYFS Teacher and EEDI Lead
+Deputy Head teacher and EEDI Lead

 The role of the EEDI Leader is to actively promote all aspects of equality and diversity within our school.
 If you would like to know more or you have any queries please do not hesitate to contact Mel Rymer.